 Netflix’s period film ‘The Wonder’ revolves around Anna O’Donnell, an Irish girl who lives in a rural village in Ireland and had stopped eating since the day she turned eleven.
 Anna survives four months without food, garnering the attention of not only the folks of her village but also of the reporters from England.
 When she is asked how she is surviving without food, Anna replies that she is having manna from heaven.
-Since Sebastián Lelio’s film is a realistic portrayal of Anna’s life, we couldn’t help but wonder if the character is based on a real historical figure.
+Since Sebastián Lelio’s film is a realistic portrayal of Anna’s life, we couldn’t help but wonder if the character is inspired by a real historical figure.
 Let us share our findings regarding the same!

 Anna O’Donnell is not based on any particular girl.
 However, Emma Donoghue, the co-screenwriter of the film and the author of the eponymous source novel of the film, was inspired by the real-life phenomenon of fasting girls to conceive the protagonist of her novel.
 “The Wonder is an invented story, but what inspired it was the very real phenomenon of ‘the fasting girl,’ who claimed – or was said by others – to be able to live without food,” Donoghue told Pan Macmillan.
 Over the years, especially during the Victorian era, several pre-adolescent girls allegedly survived without food for months.

-During her research, Donoghue came across several fasting girls, who collectively inspired the author to conceive Anna.
+During her research, Donoghue came across several fasting girls who collectively inspired the author to conceive Anna.
 “In researching the novel I looked at almost fifty of them [fasting girls], which ranged from Ireland and Britain, to Western Europe, to the USA and Canada, from the 1500s right through to the 1900s,” Donoghue added.
 The girls were not connected.
 According to the novelist, they were anywhere from urban Brooklyn to rural Wales.

 Like Anna, several fasting girls were heavily influenced by religion.
 “I’d say the most common link is Christian faith: whether Catholic or Protestant, many of these girls were praised as heroines in the medieval tradition of saints such as Catherine of Siena who were said to have been able to survive lengthy fasts as well as other forms of penance to expiate their sins and those of others,” Donoghue said in the same interview.
 As the novelist mentioned, expiating others’ sins is an integral part of Anna’s life as well.